Take Me Home

 “Okay, okay,” she breathed.
 A deep inhale was meant to calm the heightening anxiety.
 “There’s got to be a way.
 Think, think, think…”

 A lurch in her stomach reminded her of its empty and sick condition.
 She closed her eyes and allayed a wave of nausea.
 Lying perfectly still, her mind worked on a plan—a scheme to potentially get her bands removed.
-Then, at least she’d stand a fighting chance.
+Then, at least she might stand a fighting chance.
 Perhaps by offering them the truth—an actual lie—they would listen.
-A creative enough story might satisfy Dr. Braxton and make him give up his insane brain surgery idea.
+A creative enough story might satisfy Dr. Braxton and make him give up the brain surgery madness.

 A click echoed across the room, and Sevenah froze.
 Someone was coming.
 She pretended to sleep again, fearing the return of Dr. Braxton.
 A man called out but with a deeper and more authoritative tone than the snobbish one she had come to despise.
 In a foreign language, he vocalized what sounded like direct orders.

 “Rhoen, loamma lan naash.
 Co, loamma ee, meeah Sha Eena.
 Marguay, ahntaa.”

 “Ruha,” repeated the lighter tone of a female close by.
 This one sounded vaguely familiar.

 She heard a fourth—another man.
 “Ruha, cu ahntaa.”

 Sevenah felt someone grab her upper arm.
 Her eyes opened automatically.

 “Leisha!” she exclaimed.
 It was Nurse Morroway.
 All at once there was hope.
 She attempted to sit up in her excitement without success.

 “Are you alright?”
 Leisha asked.